Since 1 July 2018 lawyers have needed to file reports about suspicious activities with the Police.

 If a lawyer notices suspicious transactions, a suspicious activity report (‘SAR’) will need to be submitted to the Police’s Financial Intelligence Unit (FIU) if there are reasonable grounds to suspect it is relevant to a criminal offence and might help an investigation or prosecution.

-Changes to the AML/CFT Act mean lawyers are required to report suspicious activity.
+Obligations under the AML/CFT Act mean lawyers are required to report suspicious activity.
 This is because a lawyer might notice things that could provide valuable financial intelligence for detecting crime, even if the customer does not complete a transaction.
-For example, a firm may suspect a customer is seeking to establish trusts or company structures in order to launder money or evade tax.
+For example, a firm may suspect a customer is seeking to establish trusts or company structures to launder money or evade tax.
 However, no “transaction” may necessarily be involved in the instruction.

 The test of whether a transaction is “suspicious” is objective, and not subjective.